rubycdp/ferrum/README.md

   * `:ws_max_receive_size` (Integer) - How big messages to accept from Chrome over the web socket, in bytes.
 Defaults to 64MB.
 Incoming messages larger than this will cause a `Ferrum::DeadBrowserError`.

-#### The API below is for master branch and a subject to change before 1.0

 ## Navigation